simonmichael/hledger/hledger-lib/hledger_journal.m4.md

 - Or if there are no such amounts in the journal, a default format is used (like `$1000.00`).

-Price amounts, and amounts in `D` directives don't affect the amount display format directly, but occasionally they can do so indirectly.
-(Eg when D's default commodity is applied to a commodity-less amount, or when an amountless posting is balanced using a price's commodity, or when -V is used.)
-If you find this causing problems, use a commodity directive to set the display format.
+Transaction price amounts don't affect the amount display style directly, but occasionally they can do so indirectly (eg when an posting's amount is inferred using a transaction price).
+If you find this causing problems, use a commodity directive to fix the display style.

 ## Transaction prices